iwmspy/SVR-PK/README.md

 This repository contained following two repository, [retrosim](https://github.com/connorcoley/retrosim) (in <code>SVR-PK/retrosynthesis</code>) and [TS](https://github.com/PatWalters/TS) (in <code>SVR-PK/_benchmarking/Thompson</code>).
 Scripts that have been modified to meet our purposes have <code>_iwmspy</code> prefixed to the extension.

-Datasets we used can be obtained from this [ZENODO](https://doi.org/10.5281/zenodo.14729011) repository.
+Preprocessed datasets can be obtained from this [ZENODO](https://doi.org/10.5281/zenodo.14729011) repository.
 Please unzip after downloading and place the contents directory so that it has the following status.
 ```
 SVR-PK
-|- chembl31 : For model construction
+|- outputs
+    |- preprocessed : Retrosynthesized, preprocessed, split(train, test, val[only for MolCLR])
     |- emolecules : For screening
 ```

 ## 0. Configuration
 You can use your original datasets by creating config file and run below code with <code>-c [your config file].json</code> option.
 Please refer json files stored in <code>config</code> to create your own config file.